Here come existing home sales ...

-The latest data on existing home sales will be released at the top of the hour.
+The National Association of Realtors will release data on existing home sales at the top of the hour.

-Economists estimate that existing home sales fell 1.6% to an annual rate of 5.50 million.
+Economists estimate, according to Bloomberg, that sales of previously occupied homes fell 1.2% at an annualized rate of 5.43 million in July.

-This would follow a 2% rise in July to an annual rate of 5.59 million.
+Last month, existing home sales rose at the fastest pace since February 2007.
+May and June were the strongest two months for sales since early 2007, the NAR said.

 Business Insider Emails & Alerts